In this article we will take a closer look at ACH payments, with particular focus on the list of ACH return codes.

 How to handle different ACH return codes

 What happens if an ACH payment is returned?
 Every returned payment has an underlying issue behind it, which the business has to address in a specific way.
 There are some eighty different answers to the question why can ACH payments be returned.
 We will not describe each of these eighty potential issues, causing ACH returns.
-However, we can provide some of the most common examples.
+Instead, we will focus on the most common examples.
 So, the typical ACH return reasons are as follows.

 The most common ACH return codes